raibima/react-even-simpler-img/README.md

 ## Error Handling

-To display a fallback when the image is failed to load, you need to wrap it with an [Error Boundary](https://reactjs.org/docs/error-boundaries.html).
+To display a fallback when the image fails to load, you need to wrap it with an [Error Boundary](https://reactjs.org/docs/error-boundaries.html).

 ```tsx
 // you need to have your own implementation